Skip to content

 For Claire's family:

-- Claire and her maternal grandmother: very close.
+• Claire and her maternal grandmother Alicia: very close line.

 Genogram Showing Four Generations with Emotional Relationships